wp-plugins/jquery-colorbox/readme.txt

 Sometimes I have seen Images without the "class" attribute.
 If there is no "class" attribute present in the IMG-Tag, jQuery Colorbox can't add the necessary CSS class and won't work on that image.
 == Changelog ==
+= 1.4-RC3 (2010-02-06) =
+* NEW: Added configuration of slideshow speed
+* NEW: Added switch that allows the user to decide whether Colorbox scales images
+* BUGFIX: fixed bug where scaling of images would not work correctly
+* CHANGE: updated descriptions on settings page
+* CHANGE: updated translation

 = 1.4-RC2 (2010-02-05) =
 * NEW: !!!!ATTENTION!!!! after activating this plugin version, you have to manually delete the settings on the settings page and set the settings again.
-Sry about that, changed too much of the settings page.
+Sry about that, changed too much on the settings page.
 * NEW: Added switch that adds slideshow functionality to all Colorbox groups. (no way to add slideshows individually yet)
 * NEW: Added switch that adds automatic start to slideshows (no way to add slideshows individually yet)
-* CHANGE: fixed relative paths for theme1 and theme4 by adding the CSS for the Internet Explorer workaround directly into the page.
+* BUGFIX: fixed relative paths for theme1 and theme4 by adding the CSS for the Internet Explorer workaround directly into the page.
 * CHANGE: updated translation

 = 1.4-RC1 (2010-02-04) =
 * NEW: switch adding of "colorbox-postId" classes to images in posts and pages on and off through setting.
 Default: off.
 * NEW: now works for images outside of posts (e.g. sidebar or header) if CSS class "colorbox-manual" is added manually
 * NEW: jQuery Colorbox now working for WordPress attachment pages
-* CHANGE: fixed relative paths for theme1 and theme4 Internet Explorer workaround.
+* BUGFIX: fixed relative paths for theme1 and theme4 Internet Explorer workaround.
 If those themes are still not working for you (no borders around the images) then take a look at the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>.
 Thx to <a href="http://www.deepport.net/">Andrew Radke</a> for the bug report!
 * CHANGE: jQuery Colorbox is now only working on Image links (of type jpeg, jpg, gif, png)
 * CHANGE: Improved translation (thx to Fabian Wolf for that)
 * NEW: translation for the Bosnian language (bs_BA).
 Thx to <a href="http://www.vjucon.com/">Vedran Jurincic</a> for that!
 * CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>

 = 1.3.3 (2010-01-21) =
-* CHANGE: fixed settings page, options can be saved now
+* BUGFIX: fixed settings page, options can be saved now
 * NEW: added settings deletion on uninstall and "delete settings from database" functionality to settings page
 * CHANGE: moved adding of CSS class priority lower, hopefully now the CSS class is added to pictures after other plugins update the HTML
 * CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>